 We appreciate your help in protecting the art for future generations to enjoy.

 Don’t try to do too much with young children in a single visit.
 Looking at two or three works of art can make for an entertaining and enriching experience.
 For ideas on what to see, ask at the Visitor Services Desk or see the helpful folks in the Center for Creative Connections.

 Strollers, Backpacks, and Diaper Bags

 Strollers are welcome in the Museum; however, if galleries are very crowded, you might be asked to wait until more space is available.
 You may bring a diaper bag and frontal carrier into the Museum.
 For safety reasons, backpacks are not permitted.
-Backpacks and other large carriers may be left at the Museum’s Coat Check, located just under the stairs near the Main Entrance.
+Backpacks and other large carriers may be left at the Museum’s Coat Check, located across from the Visitor Services Desk at the Main Entrance.